 We are often contacted by angry donors who were annoyed by a phone call asking for a donation, or donation letters on the subject of cleft lip and palate with added trinkets such as stationery, ballpoint pens etc. and who believe us to be responsible.
 We can usually quickly clarify that there is a mix-up, and that the Cleft-Kinder-Hilfe Professor Hermann Sailer Foundation based in Bielefeld is responsible.

 We have no connection whatsoever with this organization, which was founded by Prof. Sailer when our organization already existed.
 The similarity of names again and again leads to confusion.
-Our unique selling point and the most important difference for donors is the DZI donation seal, which we have been bearing for many years for our responsible handling of our donation income.
-The DZI actively points out the risk of confusion.
+Our unique selling point and the most important difference for donors is the DZI donation seal, which we have been bearing since 2012 for our responsible handling of our donation income.

 In principle, the DZI donor helpdesk is also the right addressee if there are doubts about the seriousness and trustworthiness of an aid organization.